Standard Chartered Business Loan: Is It Helpful?

 Note that it should be a Singapore-registered business.
 Besides that, Singaporeans or Permanent Residents hold ownership of the company.
 Owners should have at least 50% of shareholdings.

-The company must be operating for at least three years with at least S$750,000 turnover.
+The company must operate for at least three years with at least $750,000 turnover.

 Standard Chartered Business Loan Application Process

 You can visit the SCBSL website to access the business loan application.

 Go to Business Banking and look for the “Business Loans & Working Capital” button.
 Click it and proceed to “Business Instalment Loan.”